sixeyed/docker-kube-workshop/part-1.md

 ### 2.4 - Run Nginx as a load-balanced Docker stack on Docker swarm

-In the next part of the workshop you'll be using a Docker EE cluster, which runs multiple orchestrators - you can run apps in Docker swarm and in Kubernetes on the same cluster.
+In the next part of the workshop you'll be using a Docker EE cluster, which runs multiple orchestrators - you can run apps in Docker swarm and in Kubernetes **on the same cluster**.

 Docker for Mac and Docker for Windows also support running Docker swarm and Kubernetes side-by-side.
 You can initialize a single-node swarm and run a third Nginx deployment as a Docker swarm stack.